Hypermobility and EDS: What is the best diet?

 Lactose intolerance, for instance, is a common issue where the body struggles to digest lactose, a sugar found in milk and dairy products.
 Symptoms can range from bloating and gas to diarrhoea, often occurring a few hours after consuming lactose-containing foods or drinks.
 For someone with EDS, this can exacerbate the discomfort they might already be experiencing due to their condition.

 Another significant concern for the EDS community is Mast Cell Activation Disorder (MCAD).
 Mast cells play a vital role in our immune response, but in MCAD, they become overactive, releasing excessive amounts of histamine and other chemicals into the bloodstream.
-This can lead to a wide range of symptoms, from skin rashes and abdominal pain to fatigue and headaches.
+This can lead to many symptoms, from skin rashes and abdominal pain to fatigue and headaches.
 For those with EDS, who might already be managing a myriad of symptoms, MCAD can add another layer of complexity.
-One of the primary dietary interventions for managing MCAD, that a lot of people find helpful (although not all) is adopting a low histamine diet.
-This involves avoiding foods that are high in histamines or that trigger histamine release.
+One of the primary dietary interventions for managing MCAD, which many people find helpful (although not all) is adopting a low histamine diet.
+This involves avoiding foods high in histamines or triggering histamine release.
 Examples include aged cheeses, smoked meats, certain vegetables like eggplants, and alcoholic beverages.

-It’s essential to understand that these food reactions and immune responses aren’t merely about discomfort, as over time, continually consuming foods that one is intolerant or allergic to, or that trigger mast cell activation, can lead to inflammation, nutrient deficiencies, and other health complications.
-For those with EDS or HSD, this can compound the challenges they face daily.
+It’s essential to understand that these food reactions and immune responses aren’t merely about discomfort, as over time, continually consuming foods that one is intolerant or allergic to or that trigger mast cell activation can lead to inflammation, nutrient deficiencies, and other health complications.
+For those with EDS or HSD, this can compound their daily challenges.
 Recognising and addressing these food intolerances, allergies, and immune responses is paramount.
 It often starts with keen observation, noting when symptoms flare up and what was consumed prior.
 Medical tests, such as blood tests for allergies or breath tests for lactose intolerance, can provide more definitive answers.
 Once identified, working with a nutritionist or dietitian can help craft a diet that avoids these triggers while ensuring all nutritional needs are met.

 1. Nutritional Deficiencies: Very often for those in the community, blood tests can reveal some large nutritional deficiencies which may necessitate the need for dietary changes.
 One of the most frequently observed deficiencies in the EDS community is iron.
 Iron plays a pivotal role in our body, aiding in the production of red blood cells and ensuring oxygen is efficiently transported throughout the body.
 A deficiency can lead to symptoms like fatigue, paleness, shortness of breath, and even hair loss.
 For someone with EDS, these symptoms can compound the challenges they already face daily.